ErikKassubek/ADVOCATE/doc/trace/select.md

 We implement a [Pre](../../go-patch/src/runtime/advocate_trace_select.go#L187) and a [Post](../../go-patch/src/runtime/advocate_trace_select.go#L231) function for the select case with exactly one non default case and separate [Pre](../../go-patch/src/runtime/advocate_trace_select.go#L25) and [Post](../../go-patch/src/runtime/advocate_trace_select.go#L122) functions for all other selects.

 The case with only one select case is the simple one.
-Here the Pre function records the involved channel and wether the case is a send or receive.
-The post function simple adds the information about wether the default or the non-default case was chosen.
+Here the Pre function records the involved channel and whether the case is a send or receive.
+The post function simple adds the information about whether the default or the non-default case was chosen.
 Since they basically have the form
 ```go
 if selectnbsend(c, v) {
 	... foo